amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/30_add_authentication/20_client_code.md

 In this section, we're going to add a new application entry point: the LandingView.
 This view will check if the user is authenticated and will display either the authentication view or the main application view.

-Let's create three new Swift classes:
+Let's create three new Swift classes in `$PROJECT_DIRECTORY/Landmarks` (same directory as `AppDelegate.swift` or `LandmarkList,swift`)

 - **UserBadge.swift** is the view to use when user is not authenticated
 - **LoginViewController.swift** is the View Controller to host the Amplify drop in UI component
 - **LandingView.swift** is the application entry point.
-It displays either LoginViewControler or LandmarksList based on user's authentication status.
+It displays either LoginViewControler or LandmarkList based on user's authentication status.

 To add a new Swift class to your project, use XCode menu and click **File**, then **New** or press **&#8984;N** and then enter the file name.